rananna/bttf-alarm-clock/readme.md

 Wire all the components together as described in the **Wiring Guide**.
 Double-check all your connections, especially power and ground, before applying power.

-**Pro-Tip:** To make assembly much easier and avoid the need for soldering (especially during prototyping), it's highly recommended to use **Dupont plug-in jumper wires**.
-These wires have connectors that plug directly into the ESP32, making the process simple, clean and reversible. however, the display should be soldered.
+**Pro-Tip:** For initial assembly and prototyping, **Dupont plug-in jumper wires** are highly recommended.
+They eliminate the need for soldering and make wiring much simpler and reversible.
+For a more permanent and robust final build, consider soldering components to a perfboard.

 ### 3. Prepare the SD Card